joedski/musings/General/Journal 2020-10-27 - Having Multiple Constants With the Same Value - Constants Are Like Enums.md

 Journal 2020-10-27 - Having Multiple Constants With the Same Value - Constants Are Like Enums
 ========

+> TL;DR: Doors and Sockets might both have an Open and a Close state, but Doors don't (usually) have a Pending state.
+(Both may also have a Blocked state, though.)
+Groups may also be Open and Closed but those are entirely different meanings of those same words.

 I strongly believe that absolute deduplication of magic values to 1 single constant is not itself useful where that constant is used in different semantic domains.

 How to illustrate what I mean...